-This December at Walt Disney World guide offers a free crowd calendar, tips for when to visit & avoid, weather, new attraction openings & closures, Christmas info, and more.
+This guide to December 2022 at Walt Disney World offers a free crowd calendar, tips for when to visit & avoid, weather, new attraction openings & closures, Christmas info, and more.
 We cover what’s happening at Magic Kingdom, Animal Kingdom, and Hollywood Studios.
-(Updated October 11, 2021.)
+(Updated November 20, 2022.)

-Expect more of the same in December 2021, and it continues the 3-month trend beginning in October and continuing in November.
-Crowds will remain elevated across the board as compared to normal to due it being the second month of the World’s Most Magical Celebration (see our Guide to Walt Disney World’s 5th Anniversary) as well as the heart of Christmas season.
-However, as discussed below, it’s unlikely to be as bad as previously anticipated.
+Expect more of the same in December 2022, and it continues the 3-month trend beginning in October and continuing in November.
+Attendance will remain elevated across the board as compared to normal to due it being the heart of holiday season.
+Christmas draws crowds, and even the less busy days during this season are worse than any other time of year.

-In general, early December is a good time to visit thanks to weather that is typically good (albeit cold at times), with crowds that are normally moderate.
+With that said, early December 2022 will remain a good time to visit thanks to weather that is typically good (albeit cold at times), with crowds that are normally moderate.
 It’s also the best month of the year in terms of seasonal events.
 That basically “just” means Christmas, but Walt Disney World really does the holiday season right.
 There’s a ton going on at Walt Disney World in December, with festivals at Epcot, Christmas offerings in the other three parks, Disney Springs, resort hotels, and more.

 Let’s take a look at what is going on at Walt Disney World in December, and how you can make the most of your holiday-time visit…

 December Weather at Disney World

 Weather at Walt Disney World in December is dicey.
 If you just go by historical averages, it looks like nice weather in the mid-50s to low-70s.
 The thing is, these are averages.
 In reality, the weather you experience likely won’t be a historical average.
 Packing this time of year is difficult, because you might experience weather in the 80s or you might have a cold front with frosty mornings.